eml-protocol changes needed

 3) add additional protocol structure from the ASU model

-#3 Updated by Peter McCartney about 18 years ago
+#3 Updated by Peter McCartney over 18 years ago

 Ok im having problems with using this thing. i may have to just email it if i

 ive attached (twice) a draft of protocol that makes the changes from Sevilleta,

 although there is still some chaff in the file to weed out before checking it